PhiMed/Minimal-Ruby-RSA-Signer-Verifier/README.md

 **To use:**

-From the command line:
+From the command line
-(while at the top level directory of this application)
+(while at the top level directory of this application):

 * To create a signature for a file: